 Bonnie Effros joined the Department of History at University of Florida in August 2009.
 In addition to her appointment as Professor of History, she is the inaugural Rothman Chair and Director of the Center for the Humanities and the Public Sphere.
 She oversees a host of activities at the Center, including a speaker series each year, summer grant support for faculty and graduate students in the humanities, and funding competitions for lecture series and workshops, library resources, community projects, team-teaching in the humanities for University of Florida faculty and graduate students, and a week-long summer humanities program for high school students in Florida.

 Professor Effros earned her Ph.D. in history at UCLA (1994), where she specialized in the European Middle Ages.
 Her dissertation, based on written and archaeological evidence for burial rites in Merovingian Gaul, offered fertile ground for her first two books: Caring for Body and Soul: Burial and the Afterlife in the Merovingian World (Penn State University Press 2002) and Merovingian Mortuary Archaeology and the Making of the Early Middle Ages (University of California Press 2003).
 Her abiding interest in ritual practice thereafter formed the basis for a series of essays on early medieval feasting and fasting published as Creating Community with Food and Drink in Merovingian Gaul (Palgrave 2002).
 This research enabled her to explore pagan-Christian interactions, female and clerical ascetic practice, food rites associated with burial custom, and dietary discussions in the post-Roman West.
-Her work has appeared in the peer-reviewed journals: Antiquity, Early Medieval Europe, Journal of the History of Collections, Journal of Women's History, MVSE, Quaestiones Medii Aevi Novae, Revue belge de philologie et d’histoire, and Viator.
+Her work has appeared in the peer-reviewed journals: Antiquity, British Journal of the History of Science, Early Medieval Europe, Journal of the History of Collections, Journal of Women's History, MVSE, Quaestiones Medii Aevi Novae, Revue belge de philologie et d’histoire, Speculum, and Viator.
 She has also published chapters in the Transformation of the Roman World series (published by E. J. Brill), the supplementary series of the Reallexikon für Altertumskunde (published by Walter de Gruyter), the series Forschungen zur Geschichte des Mittelalters (published by the Austrian Academy), the Actes des Journées internationales d'Archéologie mérovingienne (published by the Association francaise d'archéologie mérovingienne) and MittelalterStudien (published by the Institut zur interdisziplinären Erforschung des Mittelalters und seines Nachwirkens at Universität Paderborn), and a variety of other edited collections.

 Professor Effros previously taught at the University of Alberta, where she held an Izaak Walton Killam Memorial Postdoctoral Fellowship in the Department of History and Classics, at Southern Illinois University at Edwardsville in the Department of Historical Studies, and at Binghamton University, where she served as chair of the Department of History.
-Among other awards, she has received a membership in the School of Historical Studies at the Institute for Advanced Study in Princeton (2013-2014), the Sylvan C. Coleman and Pamela Coleman Memorial Fund Fellowship at the Metropolitan Museum of Art (2001-2002), the Berkshire Summer Fellowship at the Bunting Institute (now the Radcliffe Institute for Advanced Study) (1998), a Camargo Foundation Fellowship in Cassis, France (Fall 1997), the Franklin Research Fellowship from the American Philosophical Society (2004), as well as grants from the German Academic Exchange Service (DAAD) in Munich, the Römisch-Germanisches Zentralmuseum in Mainz, and the Österreichische Akademie der Wissenschaften in Vienna.
-During the past several years she has served as a sponsored lecturer for the Archaeological Institute of America and as a member of the Breasted Prize Committee of the American Historical Association, and a Councillor of the Medieval Academy of America.
+Among other awards, she has received a membership in the School of Historical Studies at the Institute for Advanced Study in Princeton (2013-2014), the Sylvan C. Coleman and Pamela Coleman Memorial Fund Fellowship at the Metropolitan Museum of Art (2001-2002), the Berkshire Summer Fellowship at the Bunting Institute (now the Radcliffe Institute for Advanced Study) (1998), a Camargo Foundation Fellowship in Cassis, France (Fall 1997), the Franklin Research Fellowship from the American Philosophical Society (2004), as well as grants and/or invitations from the German Academic Exchange Service (DAAD) in Munich, the Römisch-Germanisches Zentralmuseum in Mainz, the Österreichische Akademie der Wissenschaften in Vienna, and, most recently, the Centre d'Etudes Supérieures de Civilisation Médiévale at the Université de Poitiers.
+During the past years she has served as a sponsored lecturer for the Archaeological Institute of America, as a member of the Breasted Prize Committee of the American Historical Association, and as a Councillor of the Medieval Academy of America.